 And in the mountains?
 In the mountains it’s much easier.

 In the mountains everything makes me happy: a short break for a snack, taking off heavy backpack, amazing landscape, soothing murmur of a nearby stream, taste of nuts (which I dislike at home), the warmth of mountain hut's dining room.

 In the mountains it’s easier to experience and notice simple and pleasant feelings and enjoy them.
 Simply as that.

 When I was a child, and then teenager, I used to be shy and sheepish.
 I was actually afraid of other people.
 It didn’t look like I’ll write a blog, have many friends and travel often.

 But each trip to the mountains gave me much needed feeling of success, strength and endurance, which later helped me with everyday issues.
 I liked to remember how I coped with long hikes and difficult trails, how I fought with my weaknesses and fears.

 Hiking in the mountains slowly but constantly built my confidence.
 If I managed to survive in the mountains, maybe I won’t get lost in everyday life .

 Mountains toughened me and brought out my positive qualities, some of which I wasn’t even aware I had.

 Mountains are my method to spice up my life, make it more colorful and interesting.
 Mountains make my life a bit… incredible and unearthly.

 I like to think mountains are background of my life.
 They're the motor which gets me going and a sweet relief after a difficult week.
-It’s great to have something I can identify with, something where I can find myself feeling right.
+It’s great to have something I can identify with, somewhere I can find myself feeling right.
 It’s great to have a passion.